kennynahh/uw-reality-labs/README.md

     </div>
     <br>

-For a comphrehensive guide on how to build an HMD, check out project docs from other DIY VR projects, like [HadesVR's](https://github.com/HadesVR/HadesVR/blob/main/docs/DocsIndex.md), or join the Reality from Scratch team!
-We're working on our own build and guide, which will be coming soon&trade;.

 Here's a simple flow chart of the how the different components of the VR device interact with each other:

 <div style="border-radius: 20px 20px 20px 20px; overflow: hidden; display: flex; justify-content: center">